Type: Package

 Description

-Conduct one-way ANOVA, Welch ANOVA, or Kruskal-Wallis test with automatic assumption checks, publication-ready visualization, and optional post-hoc comparisons.
-Designed for comparing two or more independent groups.
+Performs a one-way ANOVA, Welch ANOVA, or Kruskal-Wallis test with automatic assumption checking and optional post-hoc comparisons.

 Usage